inversify/InversifyJS/wiki/pre_destroy.md

 # Pre Destroy Decorator

 It is possible to add a **@preDestroy** decorator for a class method.
 This decorator will run before a service is unbinded for any cached instance.
-For this reason, classes related to bindings on transient scope can not contain a method with this decorator sice there is no way to know which instances should be affected.
+For this reason, only bindings in singleton scope can contain a method with this decorator.

 ```ts
 @injectable()